Chapter 8: Paleoenvironments

 - Which one of those time periods were Dinosaurs (not Aves) most abundant?

-- The movie franchise Jurassic Park showcases a number of different dinosaurs.
-The table below contains the seven dinosaur genera that were shown in the original film from 1993.
-Complete the table below with what geologic time periods these dinosaurs actually lived.
+- The movie franchise Jurassic Park showcases several different dinosaurs.
+The table below contains the seven dinosaur genera shown in the original film from 1993.
+Complete the table below with what geologic time periods these dinosaurs actually lived and what their preferred habitat was (use Google to search for the “[genera] habitat.”
+Remember, the movie depicted all of these dinosaurs living in a tropical climate.

-Table 8.4 – Worksheet for exercise 8.4.
-Genera Geologic Time Period Tyrannosaurus Brachiosaurus Triceratops Velociraptor Dilophosaurus Gallimimus Parasaurolophus
+Table 8.4 – Worksheet for Exercise 8.4.
+Genera Geologic Time Period Preferred Habitat Tyrannosaurus Brachiosaurus Triceratops Velociraptor* Dilophosaurus Gallimimus Parasaurolophus

 - Does Jurassic Park seem like a fitting name based on when these dinosaurs lived?
 Why or why not?